Transaction States in DBMS

 These are different types of Transaction States :

 When the instructions of the transaction are running then the transaction is in active state.
 If all the ‘read and write’ operations are performed without any error then it goes to the “partially committed state”; if any instruction fails, it goes to the “failed state”.

 - Partially Committed –

 After completion of all the read and write operation the changes are made in main memory or local buffer.
-If the the changes are made permanent on the Data Base then state will change to “committed state” and in case of failure it will go to “failed state”.
+If the changes are made permanent on the DataBase then the state will change to “committed state” and in case of failure it will go to the “failed state”.